-Insigmind is B2B automobile supplier management Saas platform that provides AI-assisted purchasing solutions to car companies.
+Insigmind is B2B automotive supplier management Saas platform that provides AI-assisted purchasing solutions to car companies.

-Insigmind brings suppliers and buyers to the same platform
+Insigmind is that agent that brings buyers and suppliers to the same platform.

 In this first stage, we have not officially conducted user research for this project yet.
 Instead, I conducted several interest-gauging meetings with the two founders, who both have worked as buyers for more than 25 years.